USDA chief voices ‘deep concerns’ over U.S. House GOP farm bill’s nutrition cuts

 He said he also has a problem with a section of the House bill dealing with the Commodity Credit Corporation, which carries out various farm programs.

-The legislation would restrict the USDA’s authority to use the CCC’s Section 5, which Vilsack said would tie the agency’s hands in responding to natural disasters affecting farmers and force USDA to rely on Congress to enact disaster assistance.
+The legislation would restrict the U.S. Department of Agriculture’s authority to use the CCC’s Section 5, which Vilsack said would tie the agency’s hands in responding to natural disasters affecting farmers and force USDA to rely on Congress to enact disaster assistance.

 “There’s no assurance that such bills get passed,” Vilsack said.
 “And secondly, oftentimes Congress underfunds those bills, as was the case so recently with the 2023 situation disasters.”